yaksilab/mGluRpaper/README.md

   - Load in the corresponding data / replace the data path and replace the save path for your system
   -	When running the script each subfigure will be generated and saved.
 ### Fig 2E-F and Fig 5D-H
-	- Please refer to the READ ME file of the subfolder.
+	-Please refer to the READ ME file of the subfolder.
 ### Fig 3
   -	This script with generate Figure 3 and Suppl.
 Figure 3A-C.
   -	Load in the corresponding data / replace the data path and replace the save path for your system (note: there is a data file for each experiment)